 By Sister Margo Young, CPPS, M.D.

-This book invites everyone to embrace spiritual healing over reconciliation efforts by way of vulnerability and reciprocity.
+This book invites everyone to embrace spiritual healing and racial reconciliation efforts by way of vulnerability and reciprocity.
 Lewis-Giggetts states that “More hate is coming if we don’t heal.”
 Black and people of color live “with the transgenerational implications of racial violence and discrimination.”
 White people have their own ancestral DNA perpetuating racial violence and reinforcing bias and privilege.
 Living from these threads of history has led to the dehumanization of the other and is mired in power-over-another that is not balanced by reciprocity.
 Racism is both individual and collective, as well as institutional and cultural.
 Lewis-Giggetts explores the questions and the way forward in an honest and wholistic manner.
 How will we navigate the anger, grief and loss of racial trauma to heal?
 How will we together investigate and dismantle deep systemic inequities?
 When will every sinew of our being know the goodness of all of God’s creation and reflect it in how we love one another?
 Will we heal for the health of future generations?
 Read More

 Together to the Fount …